blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Security/VPS Security.md

 * TLS 1.2/1.3 (Cloudflare/Let'sEncrypt) - 'Server to CDN' and 'CDN to Browser'
 * Install AV to scan for viruses in eMails - ClamAV
 * Install rootkit scanner - chrootkit
-* Use an IDS ([Intrusion Detection System](../../../Mathematics/Computer%20Science/Operating%20Systems/UNIX%20and%20Linux/Intrusion%20Detection%20System.md)) + IPS - HIDS, not NIDS - OSSEC/Security Onion
+* Use an IDS ([[../../../Mathematics/Computer Science/Operating Systems/UNIX and Linux/Intrusion Detection System]]) + IPS - HIDS, not NIDS - OSSEC/Security Onion
 * Virtualmin instead of cPanel - for use with CMS - and backups
 * Disable anonymous FTP uploads